svpre25/sumedh_2025_internship/README.md

 # Pipeline Sequence
-This image, credits to greptile, sums up my apporach.
+This diagram is clearest desciption of my pipeline.
+(Note: I did not make this by hand: credits to Greptile AI reviewer)
 ```mermaid
 sequenceDiagram
     participant C as Client/Trigger